dendronhq/dendron-site/vault/dendron.release.2021-06-07.md

 -   Note graph v2 is in preview (faster, interactive, better looking)
 -   Doctor commands can now be scoped to a workspace or a file.
--   Block references work in preview
+-   Block reference embeds work in preview and when publishing.
 -   Faster workspace initialization.
 -   Workspace sync improvements